jianmanlincjx/NSD/README.md

 ## Getting Started

 ### Environment Requirement 🌍
-BrushNet has been implemented and tested on Pytorch 1.12.1 with Python 3.9.
+NSD has been implemented and tested on Pytorch 1.12.1 with Python 3.9.

-#### Clone the repo:
+#### Clone the repo and setup environment
 ```bash
 git clone https://github.com/TencentARC/BrushNet.git
 conda create -n diffusers python=3.9 -y